-- (7) No firearm or imitation firearm or placard advertising the sale of a firearm or imitation firearm thereof shall be clearly and conspicuously displayed on the premises, where it can readily be seen from outside. - (c) Any license shall be subject to forfeiture for any violation of the requirements specified in subsection (b) of this section. - (d) Any license issued pursuant to this section shall be issued by the Metropolitan Police Department as a Public Safety endorsement to a basic business license under the basic business license system as set forth in subchapter I-A of Chapter 28 of Title 47 of the D.C.
-Code [(§ 47-2851.01 et seq.)]. - (e) Definitions. - (1) The terms "assault weapon," "building," "firearm," "imitation firearm," "machine gun," and "possess" and "sawed off shotgun" have the meanings specified in RCC § 22E-701; - (2) In this section, the terms "assault weapon," "machine gun," and "sawedoff shotgun" have the meanings specified in D.C.
+- (6) A true record in duplicate shall be made in a book kept for that purpose, the form of which may be prescribed by the Mayor of the District of Columbia, of every firearm sold.
+The record shall be personally signed by the purchaser and by the person effecting the sale, each in the presence of the other, and shall contain the date of sale; the name, address, occupation, and place of birth of the purchaser; so far as applicable, the caliber, make, model, and manufacturer's number of the weapon; and a statement by the purchaser that the purchaser is not a person prohibited from possessing a firearm under RCC § 22E-4105.
+A copy of the record shall, within 7 days after the sale, be forwarded by mail to the Chief of the Metropolitan Police Department and the other copy retained by the seller for 6 years after the sale. - (7) No firearm or imitation firearm or placard advertising the sale of a firearm or imitation firearm shall be clearly and conspicuously displayed on the premises, where it can readily be seen from outside. - (c) Any license shall be subject to forfeiture for any violation of the requirements specified in subsection (b) of this section. - (d) Any license issued pursuant to this section shall be issued by the Metropolitan Police Department as a Public Safety endorsement to a basic business license under the basic business license system as set forth in subchapter I-A of Chapter 28 of Title 47 of the D.C.
+Code (§ 47-2851.01 et seq.). - (e) Definitions. - (1) The terms "building," "firearm," "imitation firearm," and "possess" have the meanings specified in RCC § 22E-701; - (2) In this section, the terms "assault weapon," "machine gun," and "sawed-off shotgun" have the meanings specified in D.C.
 Code § 7-2501.01; and the term "manufacturer" has the meaning specified in D.C.
 Code § 7-2505.03.